adrybakov/wulfric/docs/source/user-guide/usage/crystal.rst

 Primitive cell
 --------------

-To choose primitive cell use :py:func:`wulfric.crystal.get_primitive`.
+To choose the primitive cell use :py:func:`wulfric.crystal.get_primitive`.

 .. doctest::

     >>> prim_cell, prim_atoms = wulfric.crystal.get_primitive(csb_cell, csb_atoms)

-Atom's names
+Atoms' names
 ============

-Wulfric does not impose any rule on atom's names.
+Wulfric does not impose any rule on atoms' names.
 Any non-empty string is a valid name.

-To get a set of unique names for your atoms you can use :py:func:`wulfric.crystal.get_unique_names`, that supports two strategies for modification of names
+To get a set of unique names for your atoms you can use :py:func:`wulfric.crystal.get_unique_names` that supports two strategies for modification of names

 *   (default) "all"